Migrating from a Philips Hue Bridge to the ZHA (Zigbee Home Automation) integration

 Background

-Until recently Philips Hue devices have been controlled locally through a bridge, but the company has now started asking users to open a cloud account, which will ultimately hold details of all their activity.
-(At the time of writing it only contains basic information about the bridge itself.)
+Until recently Philips Hue devices have been controlled locally via a local API through the Philips Hue Bridge using the Philips Hue integration for Home Assistant, but Philips/Signify as a company has now started required users to open a cloud-based Philips Hue account to use your Philips Hue Bridge via their Philips Hue app, which will or at least can ultimately mean that Philips could hold details of all their data activity, (at the time of writing it only contains basic information about the bridge itself).

 Requirements